dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/full-node-raspberry-pi.md

         Initialize and clone to the destination disk sda?  (yes/no): yes Optional destination ext type file system label (16 chars max): raspberry-pi

-1. Once cloning is done, run `sudo shutdown -h now` and remove the USB stick from the Argone One case.
+1. Once cloning is done, run `sudo shutdown -h now` and remove the USB stick from the Argon One case.

-1. Power up the Argone One, the Raspberry Pi OS should now boot from the internal disk.
+1. Power up Argon One, Raspberry Pi OS should now boot from the internal disk.

 ### Network Configuration